lrusso/TinyMCEChartPlugin/README.md

 # TinyMCE Chart Plugin

 TinyMCE Chart Plugin with editing charts capabilities.
-Stores the chart data in the Alt attribute and uses Chart.js for rendering.
+Inserts the chart as an image, stores the chart data in the Alt attribute and uses Chart.js for rendering.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/TinyMCEChartPlugin/master/Chart.png)